aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 Compiling the App
 -----------------

-Use one of the commands in the following table to compile your app.
+Use the command for your programming language in the following table to compile your app.
 You must compile your app every time you change it.

 .. list-table::